EOSIO/eos/docs/00_install/00_install-prebuilt-binaries.md

 [[info | Previous Builds]]
-| If you have previously installed EOSIO from source using shell scripts, you must first run the [Uninstall Script](01_build-from-source/05_uninstall-apifiny.md) before installing any prebuilt binaries on the same OS.
+| If you have previously installed APIFINY from source using shell scripts, you must first run the [Uninstall Script](01_build-from-source/05_uninstall-apifiny.md) before installing any prebuilt binaries on the same OS.

 ## Prebuilt Binaries

-EOSIO prebuilt binary packages are available for specific [Operating Systems](index.md#supported-operating-systems).
+APIFINY prebuilt binary packages are available for specific [Operating Systems](index.md#supported-operating-systems).
 Find the instructions below for your given OS:

 ### Mac OS X: